skossan/reddit-nuker/README.md

 ## How to run

-Clone the repo and run the follow the steps below:
+Clone the repo and follow the steps below:

 ```
     1. Set up a new reddit app on your account (https://ssl.reddit.com/prefs/apps/).